OSHA Requirements for Better Loading Dock Fall Protection

 There are quite a variety of these types of gates.
 They range from net systems to solid metal rails that can be moved out of the way either vertically or horizontally.
 Any barrier you use should be brightly colored.
 Safety yellow is highly recommended.
 To be useful, any barrier or gate should be easy and quick to move or remove when work begins.
 So in the case of gates you have options that may work better for your layout and operation.

 - Power or manual?
 Although some gate types are available powered, most are manual.
 The majority of gates installed are manual ones, but there are good reasons for power systems.
 If you cannot convince workers at the dock to use the gate, it may be ignored or even sabotaged.
-If it easily retracts, rolls off, or lifts out of the way, people will be more inclined to take precaution.
+If it easily retracts, rolls off or lifts out of the way, people will be more inclined to take precaution.
 That’s one good argument for the more expensive motorized gates that can open with a push button, or even be integrated into dock doors or motion sensors.

 - What is the gate’s capacity?
 Most gates are easily able to handle the weight of a person leaning on them, but it’s always good to check on the stress a particular safety barrier can handle.

 - How does the gate move?
 Gates are typically closed whenever the dock doors are open and a truck is not at the dock opening.
 When dock doors are closed, they can be left up or down depending on your needs.
 The basic motion ranges are (1) Lift vertically, (2) Cantilever, (3) Swing horizontally.
-Some gates fold in the middle, meaning they require less space until fully extended.
-There are security gates that fold in, which are mostly considered for security reasons, but would also be adequate to ward off falls.
+Some gates fold in the middle, meaning they require less space when not fully extended.
+There are gates that fold in, which are mostly considered for security reasons, but would also be adequate to ward off falls.

 - Make sure to take your working environment into account: The gate you specify should not interfere with dock operations.
 If you use the space to the front or side of the doors, then a gate that swivels into that area may not be helpful as it could interfere with people and equipment in the area.
 Lifting gates should have adequate vertical clearance for your operation.

 - What are you guarding against?
 Some gates are listed with capacities high enough for forklift fall prevention.
-Most do not fall into that category and are primarily used as either visual barriers, or have capacities high enough only to stop a person from walking through.
+Most do not fall into that category and are primarily used as visual barriers, or have capacities high enough only to stop a person from walking through.
 Lift gate systems, which are anchored to steel uprights inside the dock door, are built for forklift fall prevention, and there are a few others, such as these net gates that also help stop loads from falling, such as boxes or pallets

 What is a visual barrier, and when can I use one rather than guarding?